 A: You should read the websites of the schools you are interested in attending.
 Find out as much information about the department, their teaching methods, research philosophies, and overall attitudes towards scholarship and training as you can.

 A: We encourage all interested students to apply.
-However, we do adhere to stated minimum grade point averages and/or GRE scores.
-For specifics on these requirements, please visit the webpage that describes the program you are applying for.
+However, we do adhere to stated minimum grade point averages and/or SAT scores.
+For specifics on these requirements, please visit the undergraduate admissions website.

 Are you considering a major in psychology?
 Find out what you can do with a psychology degree in hand and be sure to connect with the University Career Services to take full advantage.

 The Office of Student Financial Aid is a great resource to help you finance your education.
 They can help you with everything from finding funding sources to helping you through the process.
 Be sure to check out the resources available to you and connect with your Financial Aid Officer.